kelvinpurdom/MushroomPrediction/README.md

 # Data analysis
 - Document here the project: MushroomPrediction
 - Description: Project Description
-- Data Source:
+- Data Source: kaggle dataset
-- Type of analysis:
+- Type of analysis: Building a Prediction model with a Random Forest Classifier.

 Please document the project the better you can.